 Compared to the $\bar{T}N$ systems, the $\bar{T}\Lambda$ interactions lack contributions from $\pi$ and $\rho$ meson exchange due to the isospin-forbidden $\Lambda\Lambda\pi(\rho)$ vertex.
 This absence of key short- and intermediate-range forces is expected to weaken the effective potential, making bound-state formation less likely in a single-channel analysis.
 For the $\bar{T}\Sigma$ systems, $\pi$ and $\rho$ exchange is permitted.
 However, the reduced number of light $u/d$ quarks in the $\Sigma$ hyperon relative to the nucleon may also lead to somewhat weaker OBE potentials compared to the $\bar{T}N$ case.
 Consequently, while single-channel $\bar{T}\Lambda$ molecules appear improbable, the introduction of coupled-channel effects with $\bar{T}\Sigma$ channels may yield viable $\bar{T}\Lambda/\bar{T}\Sigma$ molecular candidates dominated by the lower $\bar{T}\Lambda$ threshold, as well as single $\bar{T}\Sigma$ molecules.

-\tabcolsep{0.32cm} To verify the above analysis, a single-channel analysis of the $\bar{D}_1\Lambda$ and $\bar{D}_2^*\Lambda$ systems across the cutoff range $0.80 \leq \Lambda \leq 2.00$ GeV is performed which yields no bound state solutions for any of the considered quantum numbers, confirming the insufficient attraction from $\sigma$, $\omega$, and $\phi$ exchange alone.
+\tabcolsep{0.32cm} To verify the above analysis, a single-channel analysis of the $\bar{D}_1\Lambda$ and $\bar{D}_2^*\Lambda$ systems across the cutoff range $0.80 \leq \Lambda \leq 2.00$ GeV is performed yields no bound-stat solutions for any of the considered quantum numbers, confirming the insufficient attraction from $\sigma$ and $\omega$ exchange alone.